 Editor: introduce changes on p 416, line 26 as specified below

-The EDMG control mode PPDU shall be defined at the SC chip rate equal to 1.76 GHz and include the following modulated fields:
+The EDMG control mode PPDU shall be defined at the SC chip rate Fc and include the following modulated fields:

 Editor: introduce changes on p 417, line 25 as specified below

 The EDMG PPDU waveform for the iTXth transmit chain is obtained by up-sampling and filtering.
 The up-sampling procedure is applied using a factor of Nup.
-The filtering procedure is performed with a pulse shaping filter defined at the Nup×1.76 GHz sampling rate as follows:
+The filtering procedure is performed with a pulse shaping filter defined at the Nup×Fc sampling rate as follows:

 Editor: introduce changes on p 419, line 16, Table 80, as specified below